alexabush/problemSolving/interviewCake/treesGraphs/graphColoring/readme.md

 **I don't have a strong foundation in graph traversal problems, so I'm just going to skip straight to the explaination**

 ## Interview Cake Explaination

+We'll go through the nodes in one pass, assigning each node the first legal color we find.

+In a graph with maximum degree D, each node has at most D neighbors.
+That means there are at most D colors taken by a node's neighbors.
+We have d + 1 colors, sp there's always at least one color left ot use.